spacetelescope/romancal/docs/roman/pipeline/calroman_level2.rst

 :Class: `romancal.pipeline.Level2Pipeline`
 :Alias: calroman_level2

-The ``Level2Pipeline`` applies basic detector-level corrections to given exposure types (imaging, prism, and grism.).
+The ``Level2Pipeline`` applies detector-level corrections to given exposure types (imaging, prism, and grism.).
 It is applied to one exposure at a time.
 It is sometimes referred to as "ramps-to-slopes" processing, because the input raw data